 The surname Rudgeley was first found in Staffordshire at Rugeley, a historic market town and parish that dates back to the Domesday Book of 1086 where it was listed as Rugelie and literally meant "woodland clearing on or near a ridge" having derived from the Old English "hrycg" + "leah."
 At that time, the lands were shown to be the King's lands and consisted of a mill and a village.
 Over the years the town has also been historically known as Rudgeley or Ridgeley.
 The manor of Rugeley was granted by Henry VIII to William, first Lord Paget, ancestor of the Marquess of Anglesey, the present lord of the manor.

 Early History of the Rudgeley family

-Another 272 words (19 lines of text) covering the years 1637, 1413, 1449 and 1655 are included under the topic Early Rudgeley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rudgeley research.
+Another 156 words (11 lines of text) covering the years 1637, 1413, 1449 and 1655 are included under the topic Early Rudgeley History in all our PDF Extended History products and printed products wherever possible.

 Rudgeley Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Rudgeley has been recorded under many different variations, including Rugeley, Rudgely, Rugelay, Rogyll, Rudgeley, Rudgelie, Rudglie, Rudgley, Ruggeley, Ruggely, Rugley, Ruggley and many more.

 Early Notables of the Rudgeley family (pre 1700)